RicoQ/Kube_Rancher_vCenter/Packer/README.md

 * If you use this Script "as is", without any changes, you need an FTP where you can store the "proceed.cfg" file. (other wise comment the "ftp vars" and uncomment the "http_dir var")
 * You also need the Image (.iso file) already uploaded on your esxi (default image path : [<datastore_name>] /images/ISO/Debian/<file>.iso) (you can use the "iso_url var" instead of "iso_path var" comment one and uncomment the other)
 * "ssh_user", "ssh_pwd" and "ssh_root_pwd" must match what you put into the preceed.cfg file
+* You need to have a vault server already up and running

 # Build Command line: